 Moving into a place where I’m (slightly) more comfortable being vulnerable with people is something that I have been working on this past year.
 As I wrote in a blog post a few weeks ago, it’s become increasingly important for me to be my whole self all the time.
 That means being authentic.
 Certainly easier said than done.

-So last Thursday I decided to take a big leap of faith and share something deeply personal in my weekly newsletter.
-I wrote about my struggle with procrastination and my attempts to finish my book (You can read my email below).
+So I decided to take a big leap of faith and share something deeply personal in my weekly newsletter.
+I wrote about my struggle with procrastination and my attempts to finish my book.
+You can read the story below.

 I was super nervous to send that email.
 But I decided that it was something that I wanted to be open about with everyone; it was a way for me to be in my authenticity and potentially work my way through procrastination.

 The email went out, and I went about my day.
 Several hours later, I checked my email to find dozens of heart-warming, incredible responses from people.
 Many words of encouragement and people saying that they are looking forward to reading my book – hurray!
 What was even more touching were emails from people who shared their own struggles with procrastination and writing.

 Over the internet, across many miles I had the chance to connect with total strangers about this problem we both have.
 It was a beautiful thing to be a part of.
 While those exchanges were so powerful for me, what these emails reminded me of was the profound power of sharing your own story.